 An employee's request for leave to care for a seriously ill spouse, child or parent must be supported by a Medical Certification from a health care provider on a form issued by the Human Resources Department.
 Leave may be denied until the required certification is provided.

-6.1Intermittent or Reduced Work Schedules

-If a leave is sought on an intermittent or reduced schedule because of an employee's serious illness or to care for a sick family member, the certification must contain additional declarations from the healthcare provider stating that intermittent or reduced schedule leave is medically necessary and the amount of time that will be needed.
+6.1Intermittent or Reduced Work Schedules or to care for a sick family member, the certification must contain additional declarations from the healthcare provider stating that intermittent or reduced schedule leave is medically necessary and the amount of time that will be needed.